 Silent Night, Deadly Night (1983)

 A horror movie cult classic that now from retrospect has gained more respect from people.
 Two young children lose their parents on Christmas night driving home from a visit with an elder by a side of the road psycho.
 The two orphans are sent to an orphanage run by nuns who traumatize them more.
-They both hate Christmas to an extreme level and oldest child (the film of which is based around) goes on a psychotic break dressed in the Santa Claus costume his employment requested him to wear.
+They both hate Christmas to an extreme level and the oldest child (the film of which is based around) goes on a psychotic break dressed in the Santa Claus costume his employment requested him to wear.
 This movie uses the Santa Claus costume in a villainous light which was controversial at the time.
 Many people and critics boycotted this film when it was first released.

 White Christmas (1954)

-The Bing Crosby Christmas classic about a song and dance team becoming romantically invoked with a sister act.
+The Bing Crosby Christmas classic is about a song and dance team becoming romantically invoked with a sister act.
 They team up to save a failing inn in Vermont for their former commanding general.
 This classic is filled with a lot of good musical numbers like the title song most people usually hear this time of year.

 Polar Express (2004)